 So, I mostly do work that I believe matters and that I believe makes a difference.
 Sometimes, I simply waste bucketloads of time worrying, being fearful, being unproductive, and generally being a knob.
 Fortunately it’s mostly the former, and I’m getting better at recognising when I’m doing the latter.

 In any case, I am finding that my fears – especially relating to money – are coming under somewhat more control and affecting me less.
 I have found enormous value in the practice of simply seeking to understand what is, and what is not.
-With respect to finances, Net Foundation is checking the figures each day, and working hard to detach any emotional reaction from the practice of looking.
+With respect to finances, it is checking the figures each day, and working hard to detach any emotional reaction from the practice of looking.
 It allays my fears by arming me with knowledge, and prompting me to take action.

 It sounds far more Zen than it feels some days, but at least it’s better than the spiralling panic and anxiety I used to experience as soon as I began any conversations about money.

 So where has all this philosophy in today’s IQ come from?

 Firstly, a chat with my wife about money, in which I realised I am less fearful, and I feel in more control than I have in years.